trhbhuy/trhbhuy.github.io/content/publication/2021-ncaa/index.md

 summary: This study introduces a Multi-Objective Search Group Algorithm (MOSGA) for optimizing the thermo-economic performance of flat-plate solar collectors, demonstrating significant improvements in thermal efficiency and cost-effectiveness.

 tags:
-  - Multi-objective optimization
-  - Flat-plate solar collector
 - Thermo-economic optimization
-  - Renewable energy
+- Metaheuristic

 featured: false